android/gradle-recipes/Kotlin/getPublicTxt/readme.md

 # Public txt get in Kotlin

 This sample show how to obtain the file listing the public artifacts from the Android Gradle Plugin.
-The [onVariantProperties] block will wire the [PublicResourcesValidatorTask] input property (publicAndroidResources) by using the [Artifacts.get] call with the right [ArtifactType].
+The [onVariants] block will wire the [PublicResourcesValidatorTask] input property (publicAndroidResources) by using the [Artifacts.get] call with the right [ArtifactType].